 This field is a list; use commas or spaces to separate stock reports.
-The default value: text, certification, submission_files.
+The default value: text, certification, submission files.

-When using certification stock report, secure_id might be overridden by the launcher.
+When using certification stock report, the secure_id variable may be overriden by the launcher.
 To do this define secure_id in a transport:c3 section (this is the transport that's used by the certification stock reports).